 What are the lunch options for my son?
 The Northridge Cafeteria provides a daily lunch option for interested students.
 See here for more information.
 You will receive more information about the lunch plans through email as we approach the new school year.

 What technology do you use?
-We have mobile computer labs (ie, carts full of laptops) that teachers will use in-class from time to time.
+We have laptop carts that teachers will use in class from time to time.
 Your son will receive login information for the student laptop computers at New Student Orientation.

 What time does school begin and end?
 Monday-Friday: 8:25 AM – 3:15 PM